cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/apptemplates.rst

     "program": {
       "namespace": "default",
-      "application": "etlBatch",
+      "application": "ETLBatch",
       "type": "Workflow",
       "id": "ETLWorkflow"
     },

-For example, using the previous ``streamAdapter``, you would be interested in the logs of the Workflow *ETLWorkflow* of the Application *etlBatch* of the namespace *default*.
+For example, using the previous ``streamAdapter``, you would be interested in the logs of the Workflow *ETLWorkflow* of the Application *ETLBatch* of the namespace *default*.
 From this, you can formulate your request.

 The :ref:`CDAP CLI <cli>` has a command (``get adapter logs <adaptor-id>``) that does this directly.